U24-CC-BD-Taylor-2024/Childhood_Cancer_Birth_Defects_Taylor_U24/data_dictionary/README.md

 # Data Dictionary for the Childhood Cancer and Structural Birth Defects datasets
-This data dictionary contains descriptions about data sets that have been added to the Data Distillery graph (DDKG), which can be found [here](https://github.com/nih-cfde/data-distillery/blob/main/DataDistillery29August2025/DD_29August2025_data_dictionary.md).
-We have 4 types of data that we've added on top of the DDKG:
+This data dictionary contains descriptions on data added to a branch of the Common Fund Data Ecosystem's Data Distillery Knowledge Graph (DDKG)[2025 AB version](https://github.com/nih-cfde/data-distillery/blob/main/DataDistillery29August2025/DD_29August2025_data_dictionary.md).
+This set of data are sourced from the  NCI Molecular Targets Project [(MTP)](https://moleculartargets.ccdi.cancer.gov/).
+The data was processed and analyzed with the OpenPedCan project now hosted at CNH [OpenPedCan-GitHub](https://github.com/rokitalab/OpenPedCan-Project-CNH).
+Four types of data have been added into the 2025AB release of the DDKG from the MTP:

 - `Germline variants`
 - `Somatic variants`
-- `Molecular Targets Program (MTP) Tumor Expression data`
+- `Tumor Expression data`
-- `Single-Cell data`
+- `Single-cell data`

 ## Germline and Somatic Variants Datasets